 Bryan Mulvihill – Sacred Calligraphy Workshop: Traditions, History and Techniques

-Bryan will give an illustrated introduction to various styles, periods and traditions of Sacred Calligraphy throughout its long history.
-With hands-on practice exploring techniques for handling the Chinese/Japanese brush, inks, and handmade papers.
-It will be a continuation of the last two years of workshops offering developmental stages in the techniques of the ‘Way of the Brush.’
-The essence of Chinese/Japanese calligraphy is learning the techniques of the brush, which differ greatly from the `western’ brush traditions.
-Once mastered great subtly of expression in any language is possible.
+Bryan will give an illustrated introduction to various traditions of Sacred Calligraphy throughout Art History in the Opening Friday night first session.
+Followed by a two day hands on workshop exploring techniques for handling the Chinese/Japanese brush, inks and handmade papers.
+It will be a continuation of last years workshop, however new students are most welcome.
+The essence of calligraphy with a Chinese/Japanese brush is learning the techniques of its use, which differ greatly from the `western’ brush traditions.
+Once mastered great subtlety of expression in any language is possible.

-This workshop is for both beginners and long-time calligraphy practitioners.
-Basic materials brush, ink, and paper will be provided at the coast but do feel free to bring along any brush, ink or papers you might have, to learn its proper handling, care, and specific techniques.
+This workshop is for both beginners and long time calligraphy practitioners.
+Basic materials brush, ink and paper will be provided at coast but do feel free to bring along any brush ink or papers you might have to learn its proper handling, care and preservation.

 Calligraphy is one of the most direct art forms capable of exploring and expressing the Art of Being in the Moment.
 Calligraphy has for centuries been developed as a Meditation in Action technique and practice in the Far East.
-It is practiced worldwide as a method to focus the mind, eye, hand continuum and is used extensively as a creative `Meditation in Action’.
+It is practices world wide as a method to focus the mind, eye, hand continuum and is used extensively as a creative `Meditation in Action’.

 The workshop will focus on the Calligraphers Four Treasures: BRUSH, INK, INKSTONE, PAPER